Relief from Suffering, Your Pathway Back to Living

 Successful, Sustainable Treatment for CRPS

 Despite the alarming nature of the debilitating symptoms of Complex Regional Pain Syndrome, effective treatment is possible.
-Calming the peripheral and central nervous system of an afflicted individual, while strengthening and increasing the flexibility of muscles, tendons and ligaments that may have atrophied, is the holistic treatment relief provided at Awakenings.
-A delicious anti-inflammatory meal plan is also taught to each client, in the context of each individual’s personal nutritional preferences.
-Call Awakenings today – stop the progression of pain and disability before it goes any further: 855-717-3268
+Calming the peripheral and central nervous system of an afflicted individual, while strengthening and increasing the flexibility of muscles, tendons, and ligaments that may have atrophied is the holistic treatment relief provided at Awakenings Treatment Center.
+Clients are set up with a delicious anti-inflammatory meal plan tailored to his/her nutritional preferences.